Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 When you're looking for a way to generate passive income and diversify your investment portfolio, investing in Worthy Bonds is worth considering.

-You won’t have the volatility of the stock market to worry about either.
+You won’t have the volatility of the stock market to worry about, either.

-Keep in mind that Worthy is SEC-registered but it isn’t a bank.
+Keep in mind that Worthy is SEC-registered, but it isn’t a bank.
 Your funds are not FDIC-insured, so there is some risk involved.

 Worthy Bonds may not be as risky as many alternative investments because they invest in fully secured small business loans with assets and inventory-backing.

-You shouldn’t put all of your money into any investment, and that includes Worthy Bonds.
+To maintain financial security, you shouldn’t put all of your money into any investment, and that includes Worthy Bonds.

 Begin Investing with just $10!

 You can start safe and small by investing in Worthy Bonds with as little as $10 – and you won’t pay any fees.
-Plus you'll earn 5% fixed interest from day one.
+Plus, you'll earn 5% fixed interest from day one.

 You can also take your money out at any time without paying penalties.